fkoolhoven/Cpp-Modules/README.md

 </div>

 # About the project
-CURRENTLY WORKING ON THIS.
-There will be 10 modules in total (00 - 09).
-This project is made in accordance with the CPP-Modules, which are part of the Codam Core Curriculum.
+These modules are made in accordance with the CPP-Modules, which are part of the Codam Core Curriculum.
 Each module introduces new concepts and contains a couple of exercises that gradually increase in difficulty.
-I was already familair with C when I begin this project so that makes some things a bit easier to get.
-The aim is to get experience with object oriented programming and C++.<br>
+I was already familiar with C when I begin this project so that made some things a bit easier.
+The aim is to get experience with object oriented programming and C++.
+You learn all the fundamentals of OOP in C++.<br>

 # Learnings per module <br>
 **Module00**: namespaces, classes, member functions, constructors, destructors, stdio streams, initialization lists <br>